-?
-Longread alert! ?
+Longread alert!
 This is the best and most thorough review of UV light sanitizers online.
-There are lots of fake and low-quality UV light sanitizers out there, and understanding how UV light sanitation works is crucial to properly using even a high-quality device.
-When used correctly, high-quality UV-C light sanitizers are a great protector against Covid-19 and everyday germs.
-To use this review, start with the most recent news and our in-depth explainer on how UV light kills pathogens.
+There are lots of fake and low-quality portable UV sanitizers out there, and understanding how UV light sanitation works is crucial to properly using even a high-quality device.
+When used correctly, a high-quality ultraviolet light sanitizer is a great protector against Covid-19 and everyday germs.
+To use this review, start with the most recent news and our in-depth explainer on the question “Do UV sanitizers work?”
 Or, if you want to skip to the effectiveness of different UV products, click here.

-November 2020 Update: Scientific And Medical Studies Continue To Provide Evidence That Portable UV Lights, Ultraviolet Light Boxes, UV Sanitizers Are An Effective Way To Destroy Germs And Covid-19
+2021 Update: Scientific And Medical Studies Continue To Provide Evidence That Using A Portable UV Light, UV Light Sanitizer Box, Or Other Ultraviolet Light Sanitizer Is An Effective Way To Destroy Germs And Covid-19

 When we published this review in April 2020, COVID-19 was headed toward its first peak in the United States, which eventually occurred around August.
-Experts, of course, warned of an Autumn/Fall second wave of coronavirus, and the trends we’re seeing this month seem to be vindicating these predictions.
+Experts, of course, warned of an Autumn/Fall second wave of coronavirus, which the US ended up experiencing as well.

-We published our UV sanitizer review because we guessed that, as people became more aware of the dangers of COVID-19, they would be looking for safe and effective solutions for sanitizing their devices, homes, cars, etc. We spent a lot of time researching the subject—even going as far as to consult a theoretical physicist about the science of how UV radiation destroys the DNA and RNA of germs, rendering them inert—because we saw that there were tons of portable UV lights for sale that were, to our eyes, of dubious quality.
+We published our UV light sanitizer review because we guessed that, as people became more aware of the dangers of COVID-19, they would be looking for safe and effective solutions for sanitizing their devices, homes, cars, etc. We spent a lot of time researching the subject—even going as far as to consult a theoretical physicist about the science of how UV radiation destroys the DNA and RNA of germs, rendering them inert—because we saw that there were tons of handheld UV light products for sale that were, to our eyes, of dubious quality.

 - A September 2020 article in Global Health: Science and Practice, authored by nine doctors out of the University of Delaware, documents their process of creating a scalable, low-cost PPE sanitizing system using off-the-shelf UV sanitizer products